 He was first hired by Ingrid Casares and Chris Paciello to direct their club in South Beach, the famed celebrity hang-out, Liquid.

-After rebirthing Liquid, Michael was hired to build and launch The Ice Palace Film Studios, a 100,000 square foot facility in Downtown Miami owned by the venerable Big Time Productions.
+After rebirthing Liquid, Michael was hired to build and launch The Ice Palace Film Studios, a 100,000 square foot facility in Downtown Miami owned by the Big Time Productions.

-Thanks to Michael's reputation, and his business development and marketing skill, he was selected as one of only 8 people to work with the mayor of Miami Beach on The Mayoral Development and Marketing Councils.
+Thanks to Michael's reputation, and his business development and marketing skills, he was selected as one of only 8 people to work with the mayor of Miami Beach on The Mayoral Development and Marketing Councils.

 As an artist himself, Michael is also credited as being one of the founders of Miami's Wynwood Arts District.